A seminormal form for partition algebras: Introduction

-Nazarov introduced a remarkable recursion for special central elements in the Brauer algebras and established the relation between these central elements and seminormal representations (see Corollary~3.10 and Proposition~4.2 of~\cite{Na:1996}).
-A similar relation was established by Beliakova and Blanchet for the BMW algebras (see Lemma~7.2 and Lemma~7.4 of~\cite{BB:2001}).
-In this paper, we obtain analogous recursions for central elements in the partition algebras and explain the relation between these central elements and the seminormal representations of the partition algebras.
+Nazarov introduced a remarkable recursion for special central elements in the Brauer algebras and established the relation between these central elements and seminormal representations ~\cite[Corollary~3.10, Proposition~4.2]{MR1398116}.
+A similar relation was established by Beliakova and Blanchet for the BMW algebras~\cite[Lemma~7.4]{MR1866492}.
+In Sect.~\ref{c-e-r-s}, we obtain analogous recursions for central elements in the partition algebras and explain the relation between these central elements and the seminormal representations of the partition algebras.

-In \S\ref{p-r-s} we recall the presentations of the partition algebras from~\cite{HR:2005} and~\cite{En:2010}, and state the definition of the Jucys--Murphy elements from~\cite{En:2010}.
-In~\S\ref{m-b-s} we show that the Jucys--Murphy elements act triangularly on the partition algebras relative to the Murphy--type bases given in~\cite{En:2011}.
-In~\S\ref{s-n-s} we define seminormal bases for the partition algebras and in \S\ref{m-r} we state and prove explicit combinatorial formulae for the images of the generators in the seminormal matrix representations of the partition algebras.
-In \S\ref{c-e-r-s} we define central elements~\eqref{r-e-d} by contracting powers of the Jucys--Murphy elements in the partition algebras and derive partition algebra analogues of the Nazarov recursions (see Proposition~\ref{n-1}).
-In Proposition~\ref{r-e-s-i} we establish the relation between seminormal matrix entries and the Nazarov--type recursions for central elements in the partition algebras.
-In \S\ref{stables} we give tables of representing matrices of small rank.